Your research can change the world

 This section of the journal will specifically consider smart contracts that run on the Blockchain (or Distributed Ledger Technology).
 We are interested in understanding how blockchain technology can make smart contracts more useful to businesses and society, and what the challenges and limitations ahead are, both from a technical and a legal point of view.

 While we are familiar with contracts written in natural language and understand what it means to sign such a contract, our relationships with smart contracts is yet to be defined by the technological advances and elimination of barriers to adoption.
 This section of the Frontier on Blockchains is multidisciplinary: computer scientists, mathematicians, engineers, members of the legal profession, and the social science have a space to come together to explore and shape the vision of smart contracts.

 We welcome submissions covering, but not limited to, the following topics:

 We solicit both original publications that will help a wide community working on smart contracts to advance the field, and surveys that will help the community to understand the current state of the field.

-Smart Contracts welcomes submissions of the following article types: Code, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge and Technology Report.
+Smart Contracts welcomes submissions of the following article types: Community Case Study, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Technology and Code.